mnordhaus/bobs-website/content/_index.md

     content:
       title: Contact
       subtitle: null
-      text: "Let's talk about your channel objectives and how we can get you there."
+      text: Let's talk about your channel objectives and how we can get you there.
       email: bob@channelmotions.com
       phone: 617 470 7713
       appointment_url: ""